SFU-Archives/digital-transfer/procedures/standard-archives/04-ingest.md

 <br clear="all"/>

 ## 4.1 Upload transfer package to staging server
 Upload the validated transfer package to the Archives' `pine` VM at `/var/transfersoure`.
-This directory can be accessed by Archivematica for ingest.
+This directory is accessed by Archivematica for ingest.

-You can upload the package by various methods, but **must be able to preserve the original timestamps of the files**, i.e. timestamps must not be overwritten with the date / time of copying.
+You can upload the package by various methods, but whatever you choose **must be able to preserve the original timestamps of the files**, i.e. timestamps must not be overwritten with the date / time of copying.
-- The most reliable method to ensure this is the command-line utility [rsync](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/rsync.md), described below.
+- The most reliable method is the command-line utility [rsync](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/rsync.md), described below.
 - You can, however, use an FTP client if you can set its preferences to preserve timestamps.
 - In Cyberduck, for example, go to **Preferences > Transfers > Timestamps > Uploads**; check `Preserve modification dates`.
-- You can also specify that Cyberduck verifies checksums on upload, though it is not clear that this in fact happens.
+- You can also set Cyberduck's options to verify checksums on upload, though it is not clear that this in fact happens.

 By whatever method, you must have permissions to access the Archives' VMs, i.e. your email address must already be included on the mail-list that controls access.
 - Consult with RD to be added to the access list.